2020 has well and truly been the year for KEEPING CLEAN. We’ve lost count of the amount of times we’ve been reminded to wash our...read more..

 Coffee might be life, but green tea and water are 100% better for your complexion.
 We know you know this, but it’s true so we’re saying it again.
 Make sure you drink plenty of these hydrating concoctions throughout the day and also eat foods that are high in essential fatty acids and antioxidants too.
 Things like berries, salmon and walnuts are the best for this.

 Turn down the heat

 If you’re finding your skin is suffering a fair bit already, then it’s time to turn down the heat.
 Dry indoor heating and long hot baths or showers tend to zap your skin of its natural moisture and oils, leaving you dry, itchy and prone to skin cracks.
 This is not an ideal situation, we repeat, not an ideal situation.
 Use warm water instead of hot for your showers and baths and try reducing the time you spend in them to around 10 minutes.
 Always use soaps that contain moisturisers (like ours) and if you want a soak in the bath, add some nourishing bath oils to help sooth your skin.
 Finally, never rub your skin with your towel when it’s feeling the effects of the cold air.
 Pat yourself dry with a soft towel and whack on your fluffy dressing gown – we'd imagine that you'd be living in it from November anyway!

 Never forget to wear SPF

 The sun might not be out to play as much as it is in summer, but it’s just as important to wear SPF in November-February as it is the rest of the year.
+We're a big fan of REN's SPF.
 The sun’s UV rays remain powerful for the full 12 months, so we recommend using at least a SPF30 sun lotion – especially on your face alongside any other skin parts that will be uncovered when you head outside.
 You can probably leave off your toes for this one…

 Replenish your skin overnight